Clark Kent (Smallville): Role in Smallville

 Clark Kent first appears in the pilot episode of Smallville as a teen with superhuman abilities that he uses to help others.
 Clark is adopted by Jonathan and Martha Kent (John Schneider and Annette O'Toole) as a young child, when he crash lands on Earth on the day of the Smallville meteor shower in 1989.
 Twelve years later, trying to find his place in life after being told he is an alien by his adoptive father, Clark saves the life of Lex Luthor (Michael Rosenbaum), the son of billionaire Lionel Luthor (John Glover), and the pair become quick friends.
 During season one, Clark struggles with the burden of keeping his powers a secret from those close to him.
 In particular, he is afraid to open up to Lana Lang (Kristin Kreuk) for fear that she would not accept him if she learned of his extraterrestrial origins.

 In the season two episode "Rosetta", Clark learns of his Kryptonian heritage, including his native language, his birth name (Kal-El), and his birth father's Jor-El (Terence Stamp) plan for him to rule the world.
-Fearful that he will not be able to control his own destiny, Clark runs away to Metropolis with a class ring made of red kryptonite that Chloe owned.
+Fearful that he will not be able to control his own destiny, Clark runs away to Metropolis with a class ring made of red kryptonite that Chloe Sullivan (Allison Mack), his best friend, owned.
 In the season two finale, he leaves Lana behind, with whom he had started to develop a romantic relationship.
-In the season three premiere, three months later, Clark is living a criminal life in metropolis, but he's eventually brought home by Jonathan. who has agreed to allow Jor-El to take Clark at an undetermined time in the future.
+In the season three premiere, three months later, Clark is living a criminal life in Metropolis, but he's eventually brought home by Jonathan, who has agreed to allow Jor-El to take Clark at an undetermined time in the future.
 In the season three finale, a girl calling herself Kara arrives at the Kent farm and claims to be from Krypton.
 After Kara predicts that Clark's friends are destined to leave or betray him, Clark decides to leave Smallville for good.
 When Jonathan attempts to intervene, Jor-El threatens to kill him.
 To save his adoptive father's life, Clark agrees to go through with his decision to leave.

 In the season four premiere, Clark returns to Smallville.
 He has been "reprogrammed" by Jor-El to seek out the three stones of knowledge so he may fulfill his destiny.
-He meets Lois Lane (Erica Durance), who is investigating the supposed death of her cousin, and Clark's best friend, Chloe Sullivan (Allison Mack).
+He meets Lois Lane (Erica Durance), who is investigating the supposed death of her cousin, and Clark's best friend, Chloe.
 Clark, with help from his mother, regains control over his mind and consciously refuses to look for the stones.
 In the season four finale, a "great evil" is awakened in space after Clark defies Jor-El's instructions and fails to obtain the three stones of knowledge.
 With a new meteor shower hitting Smallville, Clark finds the remaining stones and is transported to the Arctic, where the three stones create the Fortress of Solitude.